There are plenty of ways to make money online.

 Step 3: Expand Your Reach…

-While starting your own blog is critically important, you should keep in mind that it is but one part of the larger picture.
-It’s unlikely that you’ll be able to make a living solely by monetizing your blog, and that’s where the freelancing comes in.
+While starting your own blog is critically important, you should keep in mind it’s just one part of the big picture.
+At the start, it’s unlikely that you’ll be able to make a living solely by monetizing your blog, and that’s where the freelancing comes in.

 Samples are key in this stage.
-Especially when applying for paying gigs, people will want to see what you’ve done in the past.
-That’s the great thing about freelance blogging: every bit of work that you do should directly boost your chances at getting better-paying work in the future.
+When applying for paying gigs, people will want to see what you’ve done in the past, you can point them directly to your blog.
+That’s the great thing about freelance blogging: every bit of work that you do should directly boost your chances of getting better-paying work in the future.

 Step 4: …By Working for Clients

 One viable option is to find paying work with a client.
-This is freelance blogging in its purest form: you offer your blogging skills as a service to people who need blogging.
+This is freelance blogging in its purest form: you offer your blogging skills as a service to sites and brands who need blog content.